 The inside of the fabric is either densely woven or sealed with a wind-proof membrane.

+Cold is the absence of heat.
+When something is chilled, it means that its heat disappears.
+Heat loss happens when warm air from one surface circulates into the cooler areas surrounding it, a movement known as convection.
+As the heat is released, an insulating layer of warm air forms at the surface.
+Rapidly moving air (wind) disrupts the boundary and allows for cool air to replace the warm.
+The ‘wind-chill factor’ is the feeling of decreased temperature as a result of this flow of air.
 The purpose of a wind-proof garment is to help insulation by stopping moving air from breaking the body’s own heat layer, and thus preventing the warm air from disappearing.
 Wind-proofing is achieved either by a densely-woven fabric structure or, as in water-resistant outerwear, by sealing the inside of the fabric with an impenetrable membrane.